giantswarm/architect-orb/docs/job/push-to-app-catalog.md

 Name of the directory containing the helm chart in the `helm/` directory.
 This should match the name of the repository with an optional `-app` suffix.

+### explicit_allow_chart_name_mismatch

+Should be used to allow chart name validation.
+Set to `true` to explicitly disable checking against the name of the repository with optional `-app` suffix.
+This can be the case if the chart directory is generated during CI runs or when multiple charts reside in a single repository.

 ## Example

 ```yaml